gutfeeling/practical_rl_for_coders/README.md

 An unique Reinforcement Learning course.
 It's unique because

 1. You will learn all the theory necessary for reasoning about Reinforcement Learning problems, choosing the right algorithm, performance tuning, and debugging.
 But I will not go into mathematical proofs and instead, point you to appropriate references, in case you fancy such things.
+The goal is to turn you into a Reinforcement Learning engineer as fast as possible and with no-fluff-and-nonsense.

 2. My focus is teaching you to apply Reinforcement Learning in real world problems.
 Whenever we learn a new concept, we will code it up using `Python`, `OpenAI Gym` and `Keras`, so that you become familiar with all the practical details that nobody ever talks about.
+And believe me, these practical details are extremely hard to find anywhere.

-3. You will learn best practices that will make everything seem 10x easier.
+3. You will learn best practices in Reinforcement Learning that will make everything seem 10x easier.
+I have picked up these best practices by implementation tens of different RL algorithms on my own.

 4. You will implement state-of-the-art algorithms in Reinforcement Learning such as PPO and DQN, and develop the knowledge to read, understand and implement new research breakthroughs in this field.
 I want to make sure that you have the tools to take on